CMSBParking/BParkingNANO/README.md

-# nanoAOD producer customized for BParking analysis (focus on RK/K*/phi)
+# nanoAOD producer customized for BParking analysis

+The focus is on RK/K*/phi analyses.

 ## Getting started